 Why is ISO 13485:2016 based on an older version of ISO 9001?

-Although the last revision of ISO 9001 was made in 2015, and the ISO 9001:2015 standard supersedes the ISO 9001:2008 standard, ISO 13485 is still based on ISO 9001:2008.
-The ISO 9001:2015 update included many new requirements for identifying an organization’s context, identifying internal and external issues, identifying interested parties, and their needs and expectations.
-However, as the changes were not relevant for the medical device industry, the ISO 13485 standard was not updated in alignment with these new ISO 9001:2015 requirements.
-It therefore remains based on the ISO 9001:2008 standard.
+Although the last revision of ISO 9001 was published in 2015 and supersedes the previous 2008 version, ISO 13485 is still based on ISO 9001:2008.
+The ISO 9001:2015 update included many new requirements, such as identifying the organization’s context, the upper management’s leadership, managing resources, and focusing on performance evaluation and process improvements.
+However, as the changes were irrelevant to the medical device industry, the ISO 13485 standard was not updated in alignment with these new ISO 9001:2015 requirements.
+It, therefore, remains based on the ISO 9001:2008 standard.

 Key requirements of ISO 13485